Morgan Stanley Maintains Cedar Fair (FUN) Overweight Recommendation

 What is the Fund Sentiment?

 There are 189 funds or institutions reporting positions in Cedar Fair.
-This is a decrease of 6 owner(s) or 3.08% in the last quarter.
-Average portfolio weight of all funds dedicated to FUN is 0.33%, an increase of 9.85%.
+This is a decrease of 5 owner(s) or 2.58% in the last quarter.
+Average portfolio weight of all funds dedicated to FUN is 0.33%, a decrease of 8.54%.
 Total shares owned by institutions decreased in the last three months by 7.77% to 36,166K shares.
-The put/call ratio of FUN is 0.23, indicating a bullish outlook.
+The put/call ratio of FUN is 0.19, indicating a bullish outlook.

 What are Other Shareholders Doing?